DieselBank/frontend-challenge-2/README.md

 (Examples: City not found, No internet connection and other errors that you consider necessary)

 ## Objectives:
-- Solve all the user stories would be nice, but keep your focus on the objectives below instead, they're more important to show your development skills.
+- Implementing all the user stories would be nice, but keep your focus on the objectives below instead, they're more important to show your development skills.

 - The implementation of a global state manager, with unit tests, is mandatory, since this is a good practice that helps the code to scale well and be trustworthier.